 You May also Like these Articles About Mexico

-How to Get to Holbox Island How to Get to Isla Holbox How to get to Holbox Island ?
+How to Get to Holbox Island How to get to Holbox Island ?
 In short, there are 2 main methods of transportation to Holbox Island: plane and road.
-Located off the north coast of the Yucatan, Holbox Island is one of the lesser-known treasures
+Located off the north coast of the Yucatan, Holbox Island is one of the lesser-known treasures of Mexico’s Yucatan peninsula.
+As the

 Mexico’s Yucatan Peninsula in 15 images Mexico’s Yucatan Peninsula in 15 images.
 This place was a great surprise for me.
 I was amazed by the crystal clear water and magnificent white sand.
 The Yucatan has the second largest reef in the world and we were lucky enough to enjoy it.